ummel/fusionModel/README.md

 ``` r
 fit <- train(data = donor, y = fusion.vars)
 ```

+    22 fusion variables
+    6 initial predictor variables
+    5686 observations
+    Searching for derivative relationships...
+    Detected 3 derivative variable(s) that can be omitted from modeling Determining order of fusion variables...
+    Building fusion models...

 The resulting object (`fit`) contains all of the information necessary to statistically fuse the `fusion.vars` to *any* recipient dataset